A stochastic Burgers equation from a class of microscopic interactions: Introduction

+Finally, we remark if uniqueness of solution for the $\gamma=1/2$ ``energy'' formulation were known in our more general framework, one would be able to identify the solution, modulo parameters, as the limit already identified for simple exclusion through the Cole--Hopf apparatus.
+In this way, one should be able to determine that the height function limits, with respect to a general class of interactions starting from nearly the invariant measure, are in the KPZ class for instance.

-We now remark on the argument for Theorems \ref{th crossover} and \ref{th kpz scaling}.
-We take a stochastic differential of $\Y^{n,\gamma}_t$, namely
+We now remark on the argument for Theorems \ref{th crossover} and \ref {th kpz scaling}.
+We take a stochastic differential of $\Y^{n,\gamma }_t$, namely

 where $L_n$ is the system infinitesimal generator and $\M^{n,\gamma}_t$ is a martingale.
 We note, because the reference frame moves with velocity $\upsilon_n(t)$, the term $\partial_t \Y^{n,\gamma}_t$ does not vanish.
 Beginning in a perturbed invariant measure, the martingale term can be handled by an ergodic theorem.
-However, to write the drift term $\partial_t \Y^{n,\gamma}_t + L_n \Y^{n,\gamma}_t$, in terms of the fluctuation field itself and therefore `close' the equation, is a more difficult task, and requires what has been known as a `Boltzmann-Gibbs' principle.
-Such a principle, first proved in \cite{BR} when $\gamma=1$, would replace in our context the expression
+However, to write the drift term $\partial_t \Y^{n,\gamma}_t + L_n \Y^{n,\gamma}_t$, in terms of the fluctuation field itself and, therefore, ``close'' the equation, is a more difficult task, and requires what has been known as a ``Boltzmann--Gibbs'' principle.
+Such a principle was first proved in \cite {BR} when $\gamma=1$.
+In our context, we would like to recover a second-order term, and the principle would replace

 with